theKashey/react-imported-component/README.md

 #### Small Conclusion
 There is no "best" or "worst" loader.
 They all almost similar on front-end and could solve most SSR specific tasks.
-They are all litteraly is a ONE command, just API a bit differs.
+They are all litteraly is a ONE command(import), plus some sugar around.

-You are free to pick any.
-Or found your own one.
+The problem comes from Server Side....

 ## Licence
 MIT